-It’s also still focusing very well, I don’t have any issues with the focusing motor, and it’s focusing very quickly and pretty accurately.
+It’s still focusing very well, I don’t have any issues with the focusing motor, and it’s focusing very quickly and accurately.

 So we have some stunning sharpness, and it’s quite a demanding 42-megapixel sensor, and we’re still getting some really excellent sharpness.

-That’s a great result for any lens at its lowest aperture possible, particularly a lens with a maximum aperture of 1.4.
+That’s an excellent result for any lens at its lowest aperture possible, particularly a lens with a maximum aperture of 1.4.

 The lens is quite small considering it’s an f 1.4 lens, and it only weighs about 665 grams.